IgniteUI/igniteui-docfx/en/components/input-group.md

 </form>
 ```

-The user should not be able to submit the form if any of the form controls is invalid.
+The user should not be able to submit the form if any of the form controls in it are invalid.
 This could be achieved by enabling/disabling the submit button based on the form's state.

 The following example demonstrates how to inspect the form's state by exporting the `ngForm` to a local variable.